 Java collections are one of the most commonly used data-structures by all Java professionals.
-But are you using the right collection class that would best suits your need.
-Most programmers usually use Vectors, ArrayList, HashMap or the Hashtable.
-There are many other collection classes available with the JDK that you can use instead of re-inventing logic to suite your needs.
+But are you using the right collection class that would best suit your need?
+Most programmers usually use Vectors, ArrayList, HashMap, or Hashtable.
+There are many other collection classes available with the JDK that you can use instead of re-inventing logic to suit your needs.

 The Core Collection Framework Interfaces

 The core collection frameworks are depicted in the following image.